The Science Behind

 Executive Summary

-| Claim | Study | Result | Verdict |
+| Claim | Evidence | Result | Verdict |

 |---|---|---|---|

-| Cross-workout knowledge transfer | PRS-1B |
+| Cross-workout knowledge transfer | Interval-to-Zone-2 simulation | 58.5% feedforward error reduction | Supported in simulation |

-8/8 criteria pass: prior accuracy, zone accuracy, noise robustness, cross-archetype | SUPPORTED (SYNTHETIC) |
+| First-ride calibration quality | First-ride calibration simulation | 8/8 criteria met: prior accuracy, zone accuracy, noise robustness, cross-archetype | Supported in simulation |

-Drift MAE 0.071 bpm/min, compensated HR error 0.65 bpm.
-8/8 pass. | SUPPORTED (SYNTHETIC) |
+| Compensates for cardiac drift | Cardiac drift simulation | Drift MAE 0.071 bpm/min, compensated HR error 0.65 bpm.
+8/8 criteria met. | Supported in simulation |

 System Architecture